Introduction

 Induction and training

-All volunteers will receive an induction into Beat SCAD and their own area of work.
+Depending on the volunteer role and project involvement, volunteers may receive an induction into Beat SCAD and their own area of work.
 Training will be provided as appropriate.

 Support